-During the count-down, the music of angels filled the amphitheatre like it was an Icelandic summer music festival.
-A bass not droned, while elvish synth pads danced between complex chords.
+During the count-down, the music of angels filled the venue like it was an Icelandic summer music festival.
+A bass note droned, while elvish synth pads danced between complex chords.
 Every time you saw a shift from :00 to :59, a soothing “ding” would echo through the arena as it underwent a subtle color shift.

-Amidst this atmosphere of complete and utter peace, everyone in the audience was mostly dicking around.
+Amidst this atmosphere of complete and utter serenity, everyone in the audience was mostly dicking around.